itcon-pty-au/typingmind-cloud-backup/README.md

 - **Your Data is Safe**: Your existing local TypingMind data (chats, folders, etc.) is preserved and used as the source for the first sync.
 - **Automatic Configuration Upgrade**: Old configuration keys from V2 are automatically read and used.
 - **New Cloud Structure**: V3 uses a new, more efficient data structure in your S3 bucket.
-Old `V2/` folders or `TMDATA/` files are ignored.
+Old extension files and backups are ignored.
 - **First Sync**: The extension will treat your current local data as the source of truth and upload it to the new cloud structure.

 #### ⚠️ Important Compatibility Notes